Graduate Student Resources

 All ASTE 500-level courses also qualify as AME units for all applicable degree requirements.

-Please note: If you wish to register for more or less units than previously requested, you must submit written approval from your professor to the M.S. student advisor.
-Written approval can come in the form of an email from your professor approving the change in units.
+If you want to register for a different number of units of AME 590 than what you listed in your Directed Research Request, you must submit written approval from your supervising faculty for the change in units.
+This approval can be in the form of an email from your professor, forwarded to amegrad@usc.edu.

 If you are interested in switching your major from AME to another department, you will need to contact the other department's graduate advisor directly: Viterbi Graduate Advisement.

-USC can accept up to 6 units of graduate transfer coursework to be applied towards our M.S. programs.
+The AME Department can accept up to 6 units of graduate transfer coursework to be applied to an MS degree, pending approval by the department.
 USC does not conduct pre-admission transfer credit evaluations for prospective graduate applicants.
-The first step is to request a Transfer Credit Report from USC's Registrar Office.
-Afterward, evaluation is conducted on a case-by-case basis by our faculty by reviewing syllabi; not all courses may be transferred for credit.
-For information and policies pertaining to graduate transfer credit, please refer to the University catalogue here.
+For information and policies pertaining to graduate transfer credit, see the Academic Records and Registrar website.

 Students are required to be enrolled at USC for every Fall and Spring semester until all degree requirements have been satisfied.
-If you will not be enrolling in classes during an upcoming Fall or Spring semester, you are required to submit a Leave of Absence Form to maintain your status in our program and allow you to return the following semester.
+If you will not be enrolling in classes during an upcoming Fall or Spring semester, you are required to submit a Leave of Absence Request to maintain your status in our program and allow you to return the following semester.
 Students must have a minimum of a 3.0 GPA to request an authorized LOA.
-The forms for LOA’s can be found here:
+Students are required to submit LOA requests via myViterbi.

-If you do not meet the minimum GPA requirement for an authorized LOA, please contact the M.S. student advisor to discuss your options.
+If you do not meet the minimum GPA requirement for an authorized LOA, please email vasems@usc.edu.

 Please note: When declaring a Leave of Absence, students are encouraged to contact the Financial Aid Office to determine if there are any financial implications for those with outstanding student loans, scholarships, etc.

-Please note: AME Academic Advisors cannot sign off on RCL paperwork.
+Please note: AME academic advisors cannot sign off on RCL paperwork.
 All forms must be signed by an advisor in the VASE Office.
+List vasems@usc.edu as the advisor email address.

 Curricular Practical Training (CPT) is work authorization that allows F-1 international students to participate in paid off-campus academic internships during their degree program.
 The purpose of CPT is academic, not just for employment purposes, and the internship must be considered an integral part of a student’s degree program.
 Students must have a specific job/internship offer to apply.
 If the internship is an unpaid or volunteer position, CPT is not required.
 Students CANNOT accept any kind of compensation for work performed in an unpaid internship.

-Please note: AME Academic Advisors cannot sign off on OPT paperwork, all forms must be signed by an advisor in the VASE Office.
+Please note: AME academic advisors cannot sign off on OPT paperwork.
+All forms must be approved by an advisor in the VASE Office.
+List vasems@usc.edu as the advisor email address.